-When a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0, indicating Recognized, it may proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)) is now bound to the Address 2 field in the Association Request frame or the first PASN frame most recently transmitted by the non-AP STA.
+For non-MLO,when a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0, indicating Recognized, it may proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)) is now bound to the Address 2 field in the Association Request frame or the first PASN frame most recently transmitted by the non-AP STA.

+For MLO, when an non-AP MLD receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0, indicating Recognized, it may proceed with the assumption that the shared identity state with the AP MLD or ESS (as per the concepts of 12.2.12 (Identifying a non-AP MLD with changing MAC address)) is now bound to the MLD MAC Address in the Basic Multi-Link element in the Association Request frame most recently transmitted by the affiliated non-AP STA of the non-AP MLD.

-If an AP sets Device ID (sub)element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID (sub)element or Device ID KDE a new device ID, thus establishing a new shared identity.
-An AP may set a Device ID Status field to 1 indicating “Not Recognized” if the AP cannot unequivocally identify the non-AP STA shared identity state.
+If an AP or an AP MLD has a Device ID (sub)element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP or the AP MLD may also provide in that same Device ID (sub)element or Device ID KDE a new device ID, thus establishing a new shared identity.
+An AP or an AP MLD may set a Device ID Status field to 1 indicating “Not Recognized” if the AP or the AP MLD cannot unequivocally identify the non-AP STA or the non-AP MLD shared identity state.

-When a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID (sub)element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)).
+When a non-AP STA or a non-AP MLD receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID (sub)element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or the AP MLD or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)).

 12.2.12.2 Identifiable random MAC address (IRM) operation

-An AP that has dot11IRMActivated equal to true advertises activation of the IRM mechanism by setting the IRM Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
+For non-MLO, an AP that has dot11IRMActivated equal to true advertises activation of the IRM mechanism by setting the IRM Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
 A non-AP STA that has dot11IRMActivated equal to true indicates the IRM mechanism is active by setting the IRM Active field to 1 in either the Extended RSN Capabilities field in (Re)Association Request frames or the first PASN frame that is sent to any AP that advertises activation of the IRM mechanism.

+For MLO, each AP affiliated with an AP MLD that has dot11IRMActivated equal to true advertises activation of the IRM mechanism by setting the IRM Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames transmitted by the affiliated AP(s).
+A non-AP MLD that has dot11IRMActivated equal to true, indicates that the IRM mechanism is active by setting the IRM Active field to 1 in the Extended RSN Capabilities field in (Re)Association Request frames transmitted through an affiliated STA sent to any AP MLD that advertises activation of the IRM mechanism.